 After our time serving in Manipur, we headed back to Delhi to do some exploring!
-We stayed in one of the bougiest neighborhoods in South New Delhi called New Friends Colony at The Manor Hotel.
-The streets were framed by gorgeous trees!
+We stayed in South New Delhi in a neighborhood called New Friends Colony at The Manor Hotel.
+The streets were framed with gorgeous trees!
 It is no wonder multibillionaires choose to live here.

 FUN FACTS ABOUT DELHI: